elotroalex/cahier-anf/_texts/translation.md

 ---
 layout: poem
 title: "a translation"
-description: "A translation..."
+description: "A translation of the 1939 typescript of Aimé Césaire's Cahier d'un retour au pays natal"
 author: Alex Gil et Kaiama L. Glover
 translators:
 ---

-This translation is based on [the clean copy established by Kora Véron](https://cahier1939ms.github.io/texts/simple/) of the 1939 typescript of the *Cahier*---the earliest known form of the poem.
-The translation was prepared in honor of the Caribbean Digital VII conference, as part of one of three collective exercises: "[Our Collective Notebook](https://www.caribbeandigitalnyc.net/2020/cahier/)."
-If it's not already enabled, you can enable the annotation layer for our collective activity by clicking on this [hypothes.is link](https://via.hypothes.is/https://cahier1939ms.github.io/texts/translation/).
+This translation is based on [the clean copy established by Kora Véron](https://cahier1939ms.github.io/texts/simple/) of the 1939 typescript of the _Cahier_---the earliest known form of the poem.
+A draft of the translation was prepared in honor of the Caribbean Digital VII conference, as part of one of three collective exercises: "[Our Collective Notebook](https://www.caribbeandigitalnyc.net/2020/cahier/)."
+You can revisit [the original draft and the conversation that followed here]({{ site.baseurl }}/texts/annotated-translation/).
+Below is the final version of our translation, enriched and revised based on that collective experience.

 ---

-## Notes For a Return to My Birthplace
+## Notes on a Return to My Birthland

 by Aimé Césaire